webplatform/docs/css/concepts/region_chain/index.md

 {{API_Name}}
 {{Summary_Section|A series of [[css/concepts/region|''regions'']] that display the contents of a [[css/concepts/named_flow|''named flow'']].}}
 {{Concept_Page
-|Content=The 'CSS Regions' feature allows content to flow dynamically
+|Content=The ''CSS Regions'' feature allows content to flow dynamically
 through a series of presentational block elements, known as [[css/concepts/region|''regions'']], allowing for complex magazine-style layouts.
 Each available [[css/concepts/named_flow|''named flow'']],